-If you're interested in a truly transdisciplinary education designed to give you the tools you need to work in a wide variety of contexts at the intersection of technology and experience, this program will help you achieve your artistic, professional and educational goals.
+Achieve your artistic, professional and educational goals through a truly transdisciplinary education designed to give you the tools you need to work in a wide variety of contexts at the intersection of technology and experience.

-Courses and research activities prepare students to become sophisticated developers, makers, evaluators and entrepreneurs of digital media while at the same time completing a sequence of core courses in theatre.
+Digital media as a way of making and thinking about art and experience is a growing importance in society today.
+Courses combined with research activities prepare students to become sophisticated developers, makers, evaluators and entrepreneurs of digital media while at the same time completing a sequence of core courses in theatre.

 This graduate program is offered through the School of Music, Dance and Theatre in collaboration with the School of Arts, Media and Engineering.